-Offering Help For Binge Eating Disorders and Achieving a Healthy Weight For Women
+Offering Help For Binge Eating and Achieving a Healthy Weight For Women

 You feel out of control, defeated, depressed… those of us who binge eat can easily identify with these feelings.
 Just the thought of being around certain foods can make us anxious, and we have trouble focusing on what matters most to us.

-Emotional Binge Eating Disorder Often Goes Unrecognized by Professionals
+Emotional Binge Eating Often Goes Unrecognized by Professionals

 Many women looking to control their weight are simply told to reduce their caloric intake.
 This oversimplified solution fails to recognize the emotions and feelings of helplessness behind the disorder.
 In their countless efforts to “stop eating so much,” many women fail and fail again, feeling like a “loser” in all ways but weight loss.

 We Understand the Triggers and Emotions Behind Binge Eating

 Here in our supportive environment, you can develop and practice healthy attitudes and behaviors about food, your body and yourself.
 This is the first step toward overcoming binge eating and adding balance to your life.

 You Can Transform Your Life at Green Mountain at Fox Run